ReviewMyContract.aiReview My Contract

 The clause above is not a legitimate force majeure provision — it is an aggressive escape hatch that allows a vendor to suspend performance or reprice at will for essentially any reason.
 Recognizing abusive force majeure drafting is as important as understanding what a balanced clause looks like.

-Other Force Majeure Red Flags to Watch
+Other Force Majeure Red Flags

 What To Do

-State-by-State Force Majeure Enforcement
+15-State Force Majeure Enforcement Comparison

 Force Majeure Clause Review Checklist